-Investments often come in different shapes and packages, but many have similar content.
-Two seemingly different mutual funds can own the same stocks.
-In late September 2007, for example, the top 10 holdings of Fidelity Large-Cap Value (FSLVX) and Fidelity Growth & Income (FGRIX) had four stocks in common.
+Investments often come in different shapes and packages, but many have similar contents.
+For example, two seemingly different mutual funds can own the same stocks.
+In September 2012, for example, the top 10 holdings of Fidelity Magellan (FMAGX) and Fidelity Growth & Income (FGRIX) had five stocks in common.

 How to Avoid Overlap >>